-This bibliography contains over 2300 references on biological responses to radio frequency and microwave radiation
+This bibliography contains over 2300 references on biological responses to radio frequency and microwave radiation that were published up until April 1972.
+Glaser, 1971.

 Experimental research

 National Institute of Health - National Toxicology Program

 EMR-2450 MHz induces stress and exacerbates anxiety-like symptoms in rats and causes the death of both necrotic and apoptotic cells.
 Gupta, 2019.